plewis/plewis.github.io/phylogenetics/lab-mrbayes.md

 25%, as indicated by the statement: Based on a total of 751 samples out of a total of 1001 samples
 {% endcomment %}

+The ESS (Effective Sample Size) tells you something about autocorrelation in your sample.
+Imagine drawing 1 variate from a Normal distribution and then copying that value 1000 times.
+You have, nominally, a sample of 1000 values, but they are all copies of just 1 independent draw.
+In this case, the ESS would be 1, not 1000.
+Now imagine drawing 10 values from a Normal distribution and copying each of them 100 times.
+This time, the ESS would be 10 even though the sample size is 1000.
+Tracer measures the autocorrelation (how correlated each sampled value is to the previous one, and the one before that, and so on, in order to measure the ESS of your sample.
+It shows (what it considers) low ESS values in yellow and _really_ low ESS values in red.
+You should run your MCMC analysis long enough that the ESS is not yellow or red for at least the parameters you care most about (and, ideally, all of the ESS should be out of the danger zone).

 > :thinking: Which value in the parameter column had the largest effective sample size (ESS)?
 {% comment %}
 pi(G)